|Authors||Sina Mahmoodi (@s1na), Alex Beregszaszi (@axic)|

 - Security Considerations

 Code merkleization, along with binarification of the trie and gas cost bump of state accessing opcodes, are considered as the main levers for decreasing block witness sizes in stateless or partial-stateless Eth1x roadmaps.
 Here we specify a fixed-sized chunk approach to code merkleization and outline how the transition of existing contracts to this model would look like.

-Bytecode is currently the second contributor to block witness size, after all the proof hashes.
-Transitioning the trie from hexary to binary reduce the hash section of the witness by 3x, thereby making code the first contributor.
+Bytecode is currently the second contributor to block witness size, after the proof hashes.
+Transitioning the trie from hexary to binary reduces the hash section of the witness by 3x, thereby making code the first contributor.
 By breaking contract code into chunks and committing to those chunks in a merkle tree, stateless clients would only need the chunks that were touched during a given transaction to execute it.